Skip to content

 4. Total lag: 24–48 hours

-The consequences weren't quaint at all.
-Agents quoted outdated information.
-Customers called about recent changes that agents couldn't see.
-A major client managing 1,200 policies threatened to leave due to "inability to get timely information."
+The consequences were severe: agents quoted outdated information, customers called about recent changes that agents couldn't see, and a major client managing 1,200 policies threatened to leave due to "inability to get timely information."

 Vantage Point identified that while the policy system lacked change notification APIs, it supported database triggers that could publish events to a message queue.